szhcoco/Investigation-on-Cheese-and-Calories/README.md

 <br>
-Then we want to see if the missingness in description is dependent on number of steps to cook, or `n_steps` in the `recipes` dataframe.
+Then we want to see if the missingness in rating is dependent on the time spent on cooking, or `minutes` in the `combine` dataframe.
-**Null hypothesis**: the distribution of `n_steps` is the same when `description` is missing and not missing.
+**Null hypothesis**: the distribution of `minutes` is the same when `rating` is missing and not missing.
-**Alternative hypothesis**: the distribution of `n_steps `is not the same when `description` is missing and not missing.
+**Alternative hypothesis**: the distribution of `minutes` is not the same when `rating` is missing and not missing.

 We visualize the distribution of two distributions to determine type of test to perform.

 <iframe
-  src="assets/steps_descrip.html"
+  src="assets/rating_minutes_no_outliers.html"
   width="900"
   height="500"
   frameborder="0"
 ></iframe>

 From the histogram we notice that two distributions have similar shape.
-Thus we would use **permutation test** with **absolute values in means** as test statistics, or the mean of `n_steps` when `description` is missing and not missing.
+Thus we would use **permutation test** with **absolute values in means** as test statistics, or the mean of `minutes` when `rating` is missing and not missing.
 The significance level is **0.05**.

 <iframe
-  src="assets/perm_2.html"
+  src="assets/permu_test_2.html"
   width="900"
   height="450"
   frameborder="0"
 ></iframe>

-The p_value from the permutation test is 0.216, which is greater than the threshold of 0.05.
-We fail to reject the null hypothesis to say that the two distributions of `n_steps` are different when description is missing and not missing.
-Thus the missingness dependency between `description` and `n_steps` are MCAR.
+The p_value from the permutation test is 0.14, which is greater than the threshold of 0.05.
+We fail to reject the null hypothesis to say that the two distributions of `minutes` are different when rating is missing and not missing.
+Thus the missingness of `rating` is not dependent on `minutes`.